wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/introduction.md

 SIP interconnections
 --------------------

-SIP interconnections are used to connect to a SIP provider to to another PBX that is part of your telecom infrastructure.
+SIP interconnections are used to connect to a SIP provider or to another PBX that is part of your telecom infrastructure.

+Global SIP configurations are available with at the following endpoints:

+- `/asterisk/pjsip/global`
+- `/asterisk/pjsip/system`

-General SIP configurations are available with `/asterisk/sip/general` endpoint and trunk configurations are available with `/endpoints/sip` and `/trunks` endpoints
+Endpoint and trunk configurations are available with at the following endpoints:

+- `/endpoints/sip` For the SIP configuration of the trunk
+- `/endpoints/sip/templates` The `global` template can be used for global settings shared between all SIP endpoints
+- `/trunks` None SIP specific trunk configuration

+The [API documentation](/documentation/api/configuration.html) can be used for more details on the configuration.

 ### Environment with NAT